nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all Tasks that are due on specified date.
 2. Taskify shows the User Tasks with the same date.
+   Use case ends.

 **Extensions**
 * 1a.
 There are no tasks stored
     * 1a1.
 Taskify informs the User there are no tasks tracked
       Use case ends.

 ---